useblocks/sphinx-needs/docs/index.rst

       make html   # HTML output
       make needs  # needs.json containing all data

+.. feature:: Connect to external services
+   :id: FEATURE_3
+   :tags: introduction
+   :links: SPEC_1

+   ``Sphinx-Needs`` can request issues and other data from external services like :ref:`GitHub <github_service>`.

+   Embed tickets, requirements and other external information from specific services into your documentation by using :ref:`services`.

 .. feature:: Automated data handling
-   :id: FEATURE_3
+   :id: FEATURE_4
    :tags: introduction
    :links: SPEC_1